Guna Sundari: Production

 B. N. Reddy and A. Chakrapani produced the film under the banner Vijaya Productions.
 The film was made in Telugu with the title Gunasundari Katha with Sriranjani and Kasturi Siva Rao.
 The Telugu film was released in 1949.
-The film is said to be inspired from Shakespeare's King Lear.
+The film is said to be inspired by Shakespeare's King Lear.

 Soundtrack

 Music was composed by Ghantasala and lyrics for all songs were penned by Thanjai N. Ramaiah Dass.
+Playback singers are Ghantasala, A. M. Rajah, S. C. Krishnan, Seerkazhi Govindarajan, P. Leela, Jikki, K. Rani & Kamala.

 Box office

-This Tamil version Gunasundari was a flop.
-However, the Telugu version Gunasundari Katha was a success and remained a favourite of producer B. Nagi Reddy.
+Gunasundari was a flop unlike the original.